 I have personally attended two shows on this lot.
 The first time was in 2004, on my first trip to Los Angeles.
 We were able to get tickets to a taping of Will & Grace.
 The name of the episode was Ice Cream Balls and it aired on Feb 10th, 2004.
 The second time visiting the studio was in early 2019 to see The Talk.
 I have articles about my experiences at both these shows here on the site.

 I also had the chance to visit the studio as the guest of an employee.
-It was a real treat to visit the various areas of the lot.
+It was a real treat to visit the various areas of the historic lot.

 Soundstages